KDE Field Mapping Guide for FSMA 204 Traceability Automation

 Production-grade field mapping operates on a three-tier validation model: syntactic parsing, semantic coercion, and compliance verification.
 The pipeline must strip vendor-specific wrappers, map proprietary keys to canonical KDE names, and reject payloads that violate cardinality rules before they reach the persistence layer.

 Type enforcement is non-negotiable.
 Timestamps must be normalized to UTC ISO 8601 format with explicit timezone offsets.
 Quantities must be parsed as Decimal objects to avoid floating-point rounding errors that can trigger false-positive recall triggers.
-Location identifiers must resolve to GLN (Global Location Number) or FDA-assigned facility codes.
+Location identifiers must resolve to a GLN (Global Location Number) or an FDA-assigned facility code.
 When upstream systems deliver malformed data, the pipeline must either apply a deterministic fallback or route the record to a quarantine staging table with full provenance metadata.

 Production-Ready Python Implementation

 The following pipeline demonstrates KDE extraction, validation, and persistence with enterprise-grade error handling.
-It implements structured logging, exponential backoff for transient database failures, and a staging fallback when validation thresholds are breached.
-The code requires only the Python standard library.
+It uses pydantic v2 for the KDE contract, tenacity for exponential backoff on transient persistence failures, structured logging for audit trails, and a quarantine fallback when validation fails.
+Install the two third-party dependencies with pip install "pydantic>=2.6" "tenacity>=8.2"; everything else is standard library.

 import logging